datakind/NRGI_Extractives_Contract_Toolkit/README.md

  - Downloads annotation excel files

-### 2. OCR Contracts Backlog
+### 2. OCR Contract Backlog

  - From a directory of PDFs, performs OCR
  - Outputs results of OCR to txt files in same directory

-### 3. Clean Text
+### 3a.
+Munge Contract Annotations

  - Reads in contract text
  - Strips HTML from text
- - Cleans text for NLP prep (remove unicode, special characters, stopwords, etc.)
  - Outputs cleaned text appended to original dataframe

-### 4. Contract EDA
+### 3b.
+Munge and Clean Raw Contract Text

- - Reads in contract text and original metadata from Notebook 2
- - Computes basic stats on text and original metadata
- - Does topic modeling on text
- - Creates explanatory charts and graphs

-### 5. Metadata Creation

-- Reads in contract text and original metadata dataframe
+ - Reads in contract text
- - Computes various metadata fields including
- 	- Auto-generated original metadata fields
- 	- Subject tags
- 	- Named entities
- 	- Presence of boolean search terms (confidentiality, exemption, stabilization clause, redactions)
+ - Parses by paragraph
- 	- Basic stats on text
+ - Strips HTML from text
-  - Outputs results appended to original dataframe
+ - Outputs text by paragraph

- ### 6a.
-Annoation Tag Classifier Grid Search
+### 4a.
+Multiclass Classifier Grid Search

+ - Search for optimal parameters for our classifier and clause types
+ - In this case the model was tuned for high recall so as to minimize false negatives

+### 4b.
+Multiclass Classifier

-  - Performs grid search for binary classification of Stabilization and Royalties clauses
+ - Performs classification of selected clause types

+### 5. Featurize and Predict Unannotated Corpus

+ - Cleans and featurizes raw text
+ - Predicts clause types based on pickled model from 4b
+ - Outputs prediction results to csv file

 ### 6b.
 Annotation Tag Classifer

  - Performs Binary classification of contract clause types

-### 6c.
-Annotation Tag Multiclass Classifier

- - Performs Multiclass Classifier for contract clause types

 ### 7. Rolling Hash Function